OUIsolutions/CTextEngine/README.md

 # CTextEngine

-CTextEngine its an full scope_already_opended source single header C/C++ text engine for general propose focused  on html/xml documents, with CTextEngine you can generate various kinds of documents with easy steps
+CTextEngine its single file C/C++ text engine for general propose, focused  on html/xml documents, with CTextEngine you can generate various kinds of documents with easy steps

 # Instalation
 ## Single File
-As Others OUI Products, these lib is made to bee dumb as possible,so for instalation you can just copy the **CTextEngine.h** file  to your project and start using
+As Others OUI Products, these lib is made to bee dumb as possible,so for instalation you can just copy the [CTextEngine.h](https://github.com/OUIsolutions/CTextEngine/releases/download/v2.000/CTextEngine.h) file  to your project and start using

 if these runs, it means it working
 ~~~c